confluentinc/kafka-tutorials/README.md

 #### 6. Tie into the top-level Makefile

 Modify the `Makefile` at the root of the repository to run your recipe as part of the build along with all the others.

+### Run the tests

+The tests require some Docker containers to be up.
+In the root directory, cd to the `docker` directory and run `docker-compose up`.
+When all the containers are available, run `make` at the root of the project.